 So there's the primary supporting strategy: placemaking.
 We need to wring more value out of our places and that is only going to happen if we understand how to create value in the first place.
 This is a monumental task because for two generations we have built our places without bothering to consider how they would be sustained (or whether they would even be worth sustaining).
 None of our public officials has ever asked the question: Will this public project generate enough tax revenue to sustain its maintenance over multiple life cycles?
 Try asking that -- you will be amazed.

 So a rational response is to start insisting that our places show a positive financial return.
 That will require a completely different approach to building our cities along with a completely different understanding of growth.
-If you need help getting started on this, check out our Starter Strategies for a Strong Town as well as our Strong Towns Placemaking Principles.
+If you need help getting started on this, check out our Starter Strategies for a Strong Town.

 In addition to this, there are two irrational responses that we need to acknowledge.
 The first irrational response is to simply continue the present course until we are forced to change.